kdehairy/wltile/README.md

 Commands:
-  list      Lists all connected outputs show      Shows detailed info for the specified output position  Position outputs set       Sets properties of the output to a desired value help      Print this message or the help of the given subcommand(s)
+  list      Lists all connected outputs show      Shows the current layout.
+If an output is provided as argument, it shows detailed info
+            for the specified output
+  position  Position outputs
+  set       Sets properties of the output to a desired value help      Print this message or the help of the given subcommand(s)